frankiannelli/serverless-workshop/attendee-reference.md

 serverless deploy
 ```

-Now let's login to the console and look at what we setup
+Now let's login to the AWS console and look at what we setup

 ---
 &nbsp;